igor47/blog/_posts/2010-09-07-get-started-right-with-rvm.md

 This step can safely be skipped, I simply performed it to clean my system.

-With RVM installed, you can simply empty your current, global Gemset (this'll make more sense in a minute):
+With RVM installed, you can simply empty your current, global gemset (this'll make more sense in a minute):

 {% highlight bash %}